Andy Nulman: Other Than Just For Laughs

-In 2015, he launched the predictive gaming platform Play The Future, a lifelong passion which takes the "future-telling" principles of fantasy sports and applies them to multiple real-life data points, including weather, financial markets, film box office, concert attendance, chart position and other pop culture events.
+In 2015, he launched the predictive gaming platform Play The Future, which takes the "future-telling" principles of fantasy sports and applies them to multiple real-life data points, including weather, financial markets, film box office, concert attendance, chart position and other pop culture events.

 Before joining Just For Laughs, Nulman was a journalist, starting at the age of 16 at the weekly tabloid The Sunday Express, where he stayed for six years, and was eventually promoted to the positions of Entertainment Editor and Promotion Manager.
 During that period, he also freelanced for publications the likes of Variety, Us Magazine and the rock 'n' roll music bi-weekly Circus Magazine.
 He attended the Desautels Faculty of Management at McGill University where he graduated with a Bachelor of Commerce degree in 1983.